Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Modernist design added few new or innovative elements to the vernacular, contenting itself with merely continuing and extending the pivotal design features of the Prairie School.

-Roofs got flatter, windows grew larger until whole walls were made of glass, houses became even more horizontally oriented, to the point that some modernist houses almost disappeared into the landscape.
+Roofs got flatter, windows grew larger until whole walls were made of glass.
+Houses were even more horizontally oriented, to the point that some modernist houses almost disappeared into the landscape.
 But the Prairie antecedents of these modern houses are clearly evident.

 Bungalow and Prairie styles can be traced to specific architectural schools or historical ancestors.